 These inner muscles stabilize the joints independent to the direction of movement.
 Whether you move your arms or legs forward or backward, or twist your spine right or left, they will stabilize and protect the joints during any movement pattern.

 Additionally, these inner muscles are smart.
 They have a high density of muscle spindles for more communication with the brain.
 In fact, they possess a feedforward mechanism which stabilizes the joints even before the movement is initiated.
-This mechanism protects the joints from being overloaded.
+It is this mechanism that protects the joints from being overloaded and injured.

 The Global System